AminJun/BreakingCertifiableDefenses/CROWN-IBP/README.md

 ```
 pip install -r requirements.txt
 ```
-Note that in the requirements.txt, two following lines have been commented:
+Note that in the `requirements.txt`, two following lines have been commented:
 ```
 #torch==1.3.1+cu92
 #torchvision==0.4.2+cu92